Salta al contenuto principale

 - valorization and promotion of best practices

-as demonstrated by the activities carried out by the University in the period 2016-2019, the detection of which was carried out by the Single Guarantee Committee of the Università Mediterranea degli Studi di Reggio Calabria.
+, as demonstrated by the University's activities from 2016 to 2019, which were monitored by the Single Guarantee Committee of the Università Mediterranea di Reggio Calabria.

 • Awareness campaign against violence against women in the time of coronavirus